ameicler/servier-challenge/README.md

 This time, the model achieves a poor accuracy of 71% on the test set after a few epochs.
 In order to improve this performance, we could try some augmentation techniques (in addition to existing horizontal/vertical flip), retrain the model from scratch (not only the top layers), address class imbalance, etc.

-One can note than in order to train and evaluate the model, an extra step of saving molecules image (based on SMILE string) is needed.
+One can note than in order to train and evaluate this model, an extra step of saving molecules image (based on SMILE string) is needed.

+### C/ Models checkpoint

+You can download the models h5 checkpoint at [this address](https://drive.google.com/drive/folders/1XjKIaNzsXatpmJMGacaP5Xs6od2iRjGR?usp=sharing) and save them in `models/` directory at the root of your application.

 ## III.
 Usage